 Prior to Jones, Wolf & Kapasi, LLC, Ben litigated for several New York City law firms and was the Court Attorney for a New York City Criminal Court Judge.
 Ben has successfully argued many cases including, Restrepo v.
-Home Depot, 92 A.D.3d 857 (2nd Dept. 2012) in the New York State Supreme Court, Appellate Division, and has defeated numerous dispositive motions in both State and Federal court.
-He is also the author of "Can Your Hear Me Now?": Cellular Phones and Mass Tort Litigation After Newman v.
+Home Depot, 92 A.D.3d 857 (2nd Dept. 2012), Matter of Maull, 161 A.D.
+3d 570 (1st Dept. 2018) and Neely v Felicetti, 177 A.D.
+3d 414 (1st Dept. 2019), and has defeated numerous dispositive motions in both State and Federal court.
+He is also the author of "Can You Hear Me Now?": Cellular Phones and Mass Tort Litigation After Newman v.
 Motorola, 14 Alb.L.J.
 Sci. & Tech.
 267 (2003).

 Before beginning his legal career, Ben worked for several years as Legislative Assistant for a New York Congressman in Washington, D.C.
 He is a member of Business Network International (BNI), the New York City Bar Association and the National Association of Consumer Advocates (NACA).
 He is also on the Executive Committee of the Albany Law School National Alumni Association and a Pro Bono Counsel at the United States District Court for the Southern District of New York.